 “I’ll never forget the first time I heard Face To Face.
 That was a breakthrough album in the evolution of Australian music” – Ross Wilson

 Following the success of Face To Face and No Exit, The Angels signed an international record deal and toured the US and Europe, influencing young bands around the world.

 “One of the main reasons this band [Guns N’ Roses] got together was a song called ‘Take A Long Line’” – Axl Rose

 “I grew up on No Exit and Night Attack.
 That is the Australian music that meant so much to me” – Mike McCready, Pearl Jam

-More than four decades into their remarkable journey, The Angels remain fierce and uncompromising.
+Nearly five decades into their remarkable journey, The Angels remain fierce and uncompromising.
 They have always done things their own way.
-As rock historian Ian McFarlane notes, “The Angels were often seen as a punk/new wave outfit, yet the high-energy sound, powerful guitar riffing and muscular yet supple rhythm section took the band beyond such easy categorisations.”
+As rock historian Ian McFarlane observed, “The Angels were often seen as a punk/new wave outfit, yet the high-energy sound, powerful guitar riffing and muscular yet supple rhythm section took the band beyond such easy categorisations.”

 This is it, folks, over the top! remains an irresistible rallying cry to rock ’n’ roll.

 Yep, this is it, folks – an exciting new chapter in The Angels story.
 Stay tuned for news of new music and plans for the 50th anniversary.